logoPostPlanify

 • 100+ analytics metrics (Zoho Social offers basic summary reports)

-• Competitor tracking for up to 10 profiles (Zoho Social has no competitor tracking)
+• Competitor tracking for up to 10 profiles and industry benchmarks (Zoho has neither)

 Cons: